Tested by NexraGear Tech Team | Last Updated: May 2026

 | Sensor failure (no HR reading) | 4% | <1% reported |

-Gen 4 Design Advantage: The charging dock was redesigned with gold-plated contacts and better moisture sealing.
+Gen 4 Design Advantage: The charging dock was redesigned with a fully metal case with silver finish and gold-plated contacts with better moisture sealing.
 Early anecdotal reports suggest fewer charging issues.

 Marketing Claims vs. Reality